pyrotank41/BackpackFlow/README.md

 We solve these pain points with a **TypeScript-First, Config-Driven** architecture.

-### 1. The "Backpack" Analogy (Solves Black Box State)
+### 1. "Git for Your Agent's State" (Solves Black Box State)

-**Think of it as "Git for your agent's state."**
+**Think of Backpack as "Git for your agent's memory."**

-Just like Git tracks code changes with commits, Backpack tracks data changes:
+Just like Git tracks every code change with commits, Backpack tracks every data change in your agent:

 ```typescript
 // Git workflow           // Backpack workflow